Test the Installation¶

 - Make sure the Source Interface is available, and that you can make a

-app-source-ths.
-Proceed through the codename generation (copy this down somewhere) and you can submit a message or attach any random unimportant file.
+- Open the Source Interface in the Tor Browser by clicking on its desktop shortcut.
+Proceed through the codename generation (copy this down somewhere) and submit a test message or file.

 - Usage of the Source Interface is covered by our Source User Manual.